Hiring a Housekeeperby Danica T • January 08, 2013

-Finding the perfect housekeeper for your family requires planning and diligence, but the rewards are well worth it.
+Finding the perfect housekeeper for your family requires planning, diligence and careful interviewing, but the rewards are well worth it.
 Here are some tips for how to hire a housekeeper: Write out a job description.
 You need to make decisions about exactly what you want the housekeeper to do and how often.

 Decide whether you want to hire a housekeeping service – a team who will get the job done quickly – or if you would prefer to give only one person access to your home.

 Additional Criteria To Consider When Hiring A Housekeeper

 Learn about employment laws regarding hiring a housekeeper, including paying social security taxes, age restrictions, and work permits.
 If you hire a housekeeping service, you can usually avoid this step.